 “Visitors will depart with a sense of the immense value of natural history collections as they discover for themselves the wonder and curiosity that led natural history pioneers to explore the natural world.
 British naturalist Alfred Russell Wallace who went to Singapore in the midnineteenth century to study the countries diverse fauna was one of these trailblazers, and specimens from his expedition form part of the Treasures of the Natural World exhibition.
 I hope that visitors enjoy viewing some of the most iconic and scientifically valuable examples of the Natural History Museum’s collections,” said Sir Michael Dixon, Director of the Natural History Museum, London

-The first stop of the treasure hunt is located in the Building Nature’s Treasure House gallery.
-It is designed to spark inquisitiveness, as visitors explore a cabinet of curiosities.
-The multisensory cabinet features tactile drawers, a sound box, a peep hole, a light box, an excavation drawer and kirigami drawers.
+The first stop of the treasure hunt located within the Building Nature’s Treasure House gallery, designed to spark inquisitiveness, allows visitors to explore a cabinet of curiosities.
+The multisensory cabinet features; a tactile drawers, a sound box, a peep hole, a light box, an excavation drawer and kirigami drawers.
 It is inspired by Sir Hans Sloane, whose vast private collection of natural history specimens formed the basis of the British Museum and later, the Natural History Museum.

-The second stop of the treasure trail is located within the Treasures of the Mind gallery.
-It shines a spotlight on British naturalist, Alfred Russel Wallace, and his contributions to the study of evolution.
-Where’s Wallace is a large wall graphic which invites visitors to find Wallace and 18 hidden collectibles which are inspired by both Wallace’s life and his collection displayed within the gallery.
+The second stop of the treasure trail, located within the Treasures of the Mind Gallery, shines a spotlight on British naturalist, Alfred Russel Wallace, and his contributions to the study of evolution.
+Where’s Wallace is a large wall graphic which invites visitors to find Wallace and the 18 hidden collectables which are inspired by both Wallace’s life and his collection displayed within the gallery.
 It also features the famous Wallace Line, the faunal boundary line drawn in 1859 by Wallace separating the eco-zones of Asia and Wallacea.

-The exhibition ends with A Museum for A Modern World, which provides visitors with a close look at the scientific pursuits and breakthroughs undertaken by the 350 research scientists working at Natural History Museum.
+The exhibition ends with A Museum for A Modern World, which provides visitors with a close look at the scientific pursuits and breakthroughs undertaken by the 350 research scientists working at the Natural History Museum.
 The final interactive activity in the treasure hunt is a digital laboratory that shows how scientists use natural history to solve problems facing us today.
-Emphasising the immersive and interactive nature of the show, younger visitors are also invited to become one of nature’s treasures, by dressing up as one of the animals featured in the exhibition.
+Emphasising on the immersive interactive nature of the show, younger visitors are also invited to roleplay as one of nature’s treasures, by dressing up as one of the animals featured in the exhibition.